zekiguven/jdo/Readme.txt

-JSON Data Objects (JDO) framework, Version 0.1.0 Copyright (C) 2010-2012 Silvio Clecio, Luciano Souza.
+JSON Data Objects (JDO) framework, Version 0.1.0 Copyright (C) 2010-2012 Silvio Clecio.

 https://github.com/silvioprog/jdo

+All contributors:
+Plase see the file Contributors.txt, included in this distribution.

 See the file LICENSE.txt, included in this distribution, for details about the copyright.